robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the Richardson Maturity Model's highest level?

-A) Level 0 - The Swamp of POX
+- A. Level 0 - The Swamp of POX
-B) Level 1 - Resources
+- B. Level 1 - Resources
-C) Level 2 - HTTP Methods
+- C. Level 2 - HTTP Methods
-D) Level 3 - Hypermedia Controls
+- D. Level 3 - Hypermedia Controls

 ### Back
 **Correct Answer**: D